connormeaton/classifying_emotion_from_audio/README.md

 ### Feature Extraction & Analysis
 There will be several steps to my analysis.
 First, features will be extracted from the raw mp3 files using the Librosa library.
 Then, a database with the extracted features along with data from other tables will be created and processed with SQL.
 Finally, I will create my model by training a logistic regresion algorithm on my data, which which classify whether or not an audio file will exhibit positive or negative emotion.

+### Potential Features
+Using Librosa, numerous features can be extracted from raw .mp3 files, such as Mel-frequency cepstrum coefficients (MFCCs).
+However, more research is needed into learning about the selection of audio features for human voice prior to building the model.